-This prospective interventional clinical trial included "17 eyes" of patients with limbal stem cell deficiency (LSCD), attending between May 2022 & May 2024, Cornea subspeciality Clinic Ophthalmology Department, at Benha University Hospitals.
+This prospective interventional clinical trial included "17 eyes" of patients with limbal stem cell deficiency (LSCD), attending in between May 2022 & May 2024 at Cornea subspeciality clinic of Ophthalmology department, at Benha University Hospitals.
 The study was conducted according to protocol approved by The Ethical Research Committee at Benha Faculty of Medicine with approval code: (MD 5-4-2022).
 Inclusion criteria included patients with LSCD or corneal neovascularization.
-Exclusion criteria included patients with previous corneal graft rejection, patients with collagen disorders, patients with poor optic nerve function or posterior segment pathology and patients who missed follow up visits.
+Exclusion criteria included patients with previous corneal graft rejection, patients with collagen disorders, patients with poor optic nerve function or posterior segment pathology & patients who missed follow up visits.

 All patients were preoperatively subjected to the following:

-- 1- History taking, Complete ophthalmic examination of both eyes: including visual acuity measurement, slit lamp examination & imaging, Ocular surface fluorescein staining, pupil reaction to light, color vision, IOP measurement, fundus examination, in cases of hazy fundus view, B-scan ultrasonography- was done. - 2- Impression cytology: After instillation of topical anaesthesia, A filter paper of nitrocellulose was applied over the cornea for collection of superficial layers of cells.
-The presence of goblet cells or conjunctival epithelial cells on the corneal surface indicated invasion of the conjunctival epithelium over the cornea, as shown in Fig (1).
+1- History taking, Complete ophthalmic examination of both eyes: including visual acuity measurement, slit lamp examination & imaging, Ocular surface fluorescein staining, pupil reaction to light, color vision, IOP measurement, fundus examination, in cases of hazy fundus view, B-scan ultrasonography was done.

+2- Impression cytology: After instillation of topical anaesthesia, A filter paper of nitrocellulose was applied over the cornea for collection of superficial layers of cells.
+The presence of goblet cells or conjunctival epithelial cells on the corneal surface indicated invasion of the conjunctival epithelium over the cornea, as shown in Fig.1.